Pumps Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Note: Segment share of all individual segment available on report purchase
+Note: Segment shares of all individual segments available upon report purchase

 By End-user: Utilities Accelerate Digital Modernization

-Water and wastewater utilities represented 50.65% of the pumps market size in 2024 and are projected to post a 6.05% CAGR through 2030.
+Water and wastewater utilities represented 50.65% of the overall pumps market in 2024 and are projected to post a 6.05% CAGR through 2030.
 Ageing assets and rising compliance costs push operators toward smart pump stations that self-diagnose failures and adjust speed to match hydraulic demand, trimming OPEX by 20-30%.
 Large federal programs in the United States, including USD 851.2 million for the Clean Water State Revolving Fund in FY2024, provide a predictable funding base.

 Oil and gas companies specify abrasive-resistant, high-pressure units for hydraulic fracturing and subsea boosting, a lucrative vertical where reliability commands premium margins.
 In chemicals and power generation, material compatibility and thermal-cycling resilience dominate purchase criteria, while district-energy expansion in Europe and the Middle East lifts demand for variable-flow circulation pumps.